openstack-infra/zuul/doc/source/zuul.rst

 **zuul.conf**
-  Connection information for Gerrit and Gearman, locations of the other config files
+  Connection information for Gerrit and Gearman, locations of the other config files.
 **layout.yaml**
-  Project and pipeline configuration -- what Zuul does **logging.conf**
+  Project and pipeline configuration -- what Zuul does.
+**logging.conf**
-    Python logging config
+    Python logging config.

 Examples of each of the three files can be found in the etc/ directory of the source distribution.